hasanaytug/group-ex-dec-20/readme.md

 When user loads the page, load notes from localstorage.

+Display the notes in the html page, inside the div with id "notes".
+Tip: Use createElement and createTextNode.

 The Sort By Text button sorts the notes array by text.
 Use a.text.localeCompare(b.text);
 The Sort By Time button sorts the notes array by the timestamp in each note.
 Use a.timestamp - b.timestamp.

+Optional:
+Make the sort order(ascending or descending) by text and time buttons invert the sorting order every time you press the button.